The Prevalence of ADHD Among Children: Symptoms and Causes

 ADHD is often treated with a mix of psychotherapy and medication.
 The suggested first-line approach for preschool-aged and younger children involves behavioral techniques in parental management training and classroom intervention.

 Moreover, knowing how stimulant and non-stimulant medications function and the possible adverse effects is essential if you’re deciding whether to give your child ADHD medicine.
-Stimulant medications include methylphenidate and amphetamine.
+Stimulant medications include methylphenidate, amphetamine and aderall.
+But there’s also a continuous debate: is aderall addictive for adhd?

 - Stimulants are regarded as the primary treatment for ADHD.
 This group includes amphetamines, methylphenidate, the most commonly prescribed medication for ADHD, and its derivatives.